FAA says it is investigating Boeing over Alaska Airlines' mid-air blowout

 The blowout occurred just minutes after an Alaska Airlines flight left Portland, Oregon, forcing it to make an emergency landing Friday night, the agency said in a letter.

-Following the January 5 incident, Alaska Airlines and United Airlines said they found loose bolts on door plugs on several of their Boeing 737 Max 9 aircraft.
+Following the January 5 incident, Alaska Airlines and United Airlines — the only U.S. carriers who operate the 737 Max 9 — said they found loose bolts on door plugs on several of their Max 9 aircraft.
 The FAA said Tuesday that every 737 Max 9 plane with a door plug will remain grounded until the agency determines that the jets can safely return to service.
+In total, 171 of the Boeing jets are equipped with plugs.

 "Boeing's manufacturing practices need to comply with the high safety standards they're legally accountable to meet," the agency said Thursday, adding, "The safety of the flying public, not speed, will determine the timeline for returning the Boeing 737-9 Max to service."